How Icicles Can Be Surprisingly Dangerous

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dr. Podolsky says if an icicle hits you in the head, you may see an alarming amount of blood at first.
+Dr. Waters says if an icicle hits you in the head, you may see an alarming amount of blood at first.
 That’s because the scalp contains a lot of blood vessels.
 But it’s important to remain calm and get the bleeding under control with direct pressure.

 Icicles are rarely sharp enough to penetrate your skin or impale you, but they can cause bad bruises and even broken bones.

-Dr. Podolsky says to resist the urge to knock down icicles while standing on a ladder or by climbing on the roof.
+Dr. Waters says to resist the urge to knock down icicles while standing on a ladder or by climbing on the roof.
 Winter weather makes these types of activities extremely unsafe because of the risk of falling.

 Consider calling in experienced professionals to remove ice buildup or icicles that are extraordinarily large.

-“Ladders are extremely dangerous because the ground is slippery and creates unstable conditions,” Dr. Podolsky says.
+“Ladders are extremely dangerous because the ground is slippery and creates unstable conditions,” Dr. Waters says.
 “There can be snow and ice buildup on the rungs and on the bottoms of your shoes.
 Often you just don’t know what’s on the ledge that you’re leaning the ladder against.
 There could be icicles, or ice, the ledge could break, or the ladder could slip or move.”